Skip to content

 • Conflict policy.
 Direct collisions (upstream-base + matching graphorin-* set) honour the operator-resolved conflictPolicy: 'warn' | 'error' | 'silent'.
 The default is 'warn'.
 The validator returns a typed FrontmatterDiagnostic[] so callers can route the report to logs, audit, or CI.

 • Spec-snapshot tracking.
 A bundled anthropic-spec-snapshot.json records the upstream fields the framework recognises and the migration policy for every graphorin-* extension.
-The pnpm run check-anthropic-spec CI helper diffs the snapshot against the published specification.
+The pnpm run check-anthropic-spec helper diffs the snapshot against a maintainer-supplied upstream snapshot (--upstream <path>); it runs manually or via the release mvp-readiness gate, which without an upstream snapshot only confirms the bundled file parses - there is no scheduled job and no auto-refresh.

 • Supply-chain aware.
 Loading from npm-package and git-repo sources delegates to the supply-chain helpers in @graphorin/security.
 Untrusted skills install with --ignore-scripts enforced and a verifiable Ed25519 signature is required before the loader trusts the bytes.

-• Slash-command activation. /skill:<name> parses into a structured activation request the agent runtime consumes alongside the model-emitted auto-activation requests.
+• Slash-command activation. /skill:<name> parses into a structured activation request; the skill registry's resolveTrigger(...) / activate(...) resolve it alongside model-emitted auto-activation triggers.

 • Migration library. migrateFrontmatter() is idempotent and dry-run by default.